9021-1(e): Orders That Contain an Error or Omission: File a Motion to Amend

 - File a motion that explains the error and identifies what the correct language should be.
 Make sure the caption of the motion contains the date and docket number of the erroneous order.

-- Attach a copy of the proposed amended order to the motion.
+- Attach a copy of the proposed amended order to the motion, as an exhibit to the motion..

 - Serve the motion using LBR 9021-1(d) by setting a hearing on 21 days of notice.
 See links below to court form.